 - fever (over 100.4°F or 38°C)

 - muscle aches

 - sore throat

-If you are exposed to bird flu you should notify healthcare providers before you arrive at the doctor's office or hospital.
-Alerting staff ahead of time will allow them to take precautions to protect staff and other patients before caring for you.
+If you’re exposed to bird flu, you should notify staff before you arrive at the doctor’s office or hospital.
+Alerting them ahead of time will allow them to take precautions to protect staff and other patients before caring for you.

 Although there are several types of bird flu, H5N1 was the first avian influenza virus to infect humans.
-The National Center for Biotechnology Information (NCBI) reports that the first infection occurred in Hong Kong in 1997.
+The first infection occurred in Hong Kong in 1997.
 The outbreak was linked to handling infected poultry.
-(NCBI, 2011)

-H5N1 occurs naturally in wild waterfowl, but it can spread easily into domestic poultry.
-The disease is transmitted to humans through contact with an infected birds feces, nasal secretions, or secretions from the mouth or eyes.
+H5N1 occurs naturally in wild waterfowl, but it can spread easily to domestic poultry.
+The disease is transmitted to humans through contact with infected bird feces, nasal secretions, or secretions from the mouth or eyes.

 H5N1 has the ability to survive for extended periods of time.
 Birds infected with H5N1 continue to release the virus in feces and saliva for as long as 10 days.
-The infection may be spread by touching contaminated surfaces.
+Touching contaminated surfaces can spread the infection.

 You may have a greater risk of contracting H5N1 if you are:

 - a poultry farmer